 When buying a hot tub, consider your home’s electrical system.
 Many hot tubs use a 120V or 240V system.
 Plug-in spas are plugged directly into your traditional 120V outlet; these units are ready to use in only a few minutes.
 This often includes inflatable hot tubs that can be moved anywhere in your backyard.

-Wired hot tubs are directly connected to your home’s electrical system and can be 220V or 240V.
+Wired hot tubs are directly connected to your home’s electrical system and can be up to 240V.
 These spas require professionals for comprehensive and safe installation.
 Plug-in hot tubs don’t heat as well as wired spas that provide consistent heating because of their connection to your home’s system.

 - GFCIs: Ground fault circuit interrupters (or GFCIs) are special plugs that prevent electrical hazards.
 If they’re not correctly wired, you risk electrocution and irreversible damage to your hot tub.